-Both these changes will act like a tax cut and should result in larger (take home) paychecks in 2022, after the IRS and payroll providers update paycheck-withholding calculations, which will result in less money being withheld for taxes.
+The above changes will act like an automatic tax cut for many W2 workers and should result in larger (take home) paychecks, after the IRS and payroll providers update paycheck-withholding calculations, which will result in less money being withheld for taxes.

 Naturally if you get big raise or bonus next year, your taxes may go up due to you higher overall gross/taxable income.
 But your current or existing wages should be taxed less.

 The tax related adjustment will happen automatically for most active employees but if your life situation (marriage, divorce or kids) or employer changes you may want to submit a new or updated IRS W4 form to your HR/Payroll department.